ATM Withdrawal Limits

 Maximum Daily Withdrawal Limits Vary

 If you often need larger sums of cash, it pays to ask about daily ATM limits when choosing your bank.
 Wells Fargo Bank, for example, only allows $300 daily cash withdrawals.
 On the other hand, Bank of America allows up to $1,000 per day, and Citibank allows up to $2,000 per day withdrawn from an ATM.

 Ways to Get More Money

 Be aware that debit cards often have daily limits on in-store transactions as well.
-If you attempt to get a large amount of cash back at a store, and even if you want to make a large purchase directly from the store, you might find that you're still subjected to certain limits on how much you can spend.
+If you attempt to receive a large amount of cash back at a store, and even if you want to make a large purchase directly from the store, you might find that you're still subjected to certain limits on how much you can spend.

 To prevent yourself from getting in a tight situation in the future, you can ask your bank to raise your ATM withdrawal limit.
-For more details on those strategies, see How to Get Around ATM Limits.
 Of course, this depends on the maximum that your bank allows.